khaledhikmat/threat-detection/README.md

 }
 ```

-- Once you want to start exploring data in OpenSearch dashboard, you will to create index pattern.
-There you decide the field that should be considered as a `indexTime` field.
+- Once you want to start exploring data in OpenSearch dashboard, you will have to create index pattern.
+There you decide the field that should be considered as a timestamp.
+In our case, the `indexTime` field is probably a good choice.
 This allows you to do time-based searches.
 - Must change the mapping on the `region` field to make it indexable so we can search on it.
 This can be done by sending a `put` mapping request from OpenSearch dev tool like so:

 ```json